fosres/TSCD/README.md

 Step 2:

-(The file above is being viewed in vim.
+(The file below is being viewed in vim.
 No color codes can be encoded into a text file.)

 ![alt text](https://github.com/tanveerasalim/TSCD/blob/master/tscd_swiss_binary_dump_txt_jpeg.JPG)